frankiejarrett/woocommerce-product-fallbacks/readme.txt

 WC requires at least: 2.1.0
 WC tested up to: 2.3.8

-Automatically display other products in place of an out-of-stock product.
+Automatically display another product in place of an out-of-stock product.

 == Description ==

-Automatically display other products in place of an out-of-stock product.
+Automatically display another product in place of an out-of-stock product.

 == Frequently Asked Questions ==